AbhiShekSiwa/Abhishek_Siwakoti/aboutme.md

 **Quick intro snapshot**:
 🛰️ School: University of Colorado Boulder
 🚀 Focus areas: Orbital Dynamics, Aircraft Stability, Aerodynamics, and Thermodynamics
-🧠 I geek out about:
+🔧 Tools I love: MATLAB, Python, Simulink, SolidWorks, Git, LaTeX 🧠 I geek out about:
 - The Kármán line (yes, it *is* arbitrary but still cool)
 - Supersonic shockwaves and Prandtl–Meyer expansions
 - Lagrange points and how they create "gravitational parking spots"
 - Thrust vector control in rockets
 - The elegance of the Breguet range equation
 - Turbulence... even if no one fully understands it
-🔧 Tools I love:
-MATLAB, Python, Simulink, SolidWorks, Fusion 360, ANSYS Fluent, XFLR5, Git, Arduino, LaTeX

 ---